danibcorr/danibcorr/README.md

 ## 🧑‍💻 About me

 Data Scientist with expertise in machine learning and advanced model development.
 I leverage cutting-edge technologies to transform complex data into actionable insights, driving business improvements.
 With experience in telecommunications and a variety of projects, I develop AI solutions that enhance performance and reliability.

-Some examples of my results include:

-● Enhanced Network Reliability: Improved performance at Ericsson by developing machine learning models with TensorFlow and Keras, automating healing processes in Self-Organizing Networks (SON) and achieving significant performance gains.

-● Data-Driven Decision-Making: Analyzed diverse datasets including 4G/5G network data, audio, and images using Python, Pandas, and NumPy.
-Created clear data visualizations and performed data processing for cleaning and manipulation, aiding stakeholders in making informed decisions.

-● Optimized AI Models: Conducted thorough model evaluations with Weights & Biases and MLflow, focusing on accuracy and power consumption, which accelerated the optimization process.

-Fluent in English, Spanish and French.

 I am passionate about working with innovative AI tools to apply them across different sectors, delivering significant value and driving success.